Writing a Recent Graduate Resume

 Ask a college graduate, and he or she will likely say the same thing: college flies by in the blink of an eye.
 Before one knows it, it is time to enter the workforce as a recent graduate.
 While college prepares students with the necessary knowledge to begin their careers, they likely do not have an abundance of work experience.
 For this reason alone, a resume is a vital tool for graduates to have prepared to effectively market themselves, their education and the knowledge they acquired over the past few years.
 If you are wondering how to find a job after college, a resume is a great first step.

-With the power to impact the next steps in one's career, in addition to a recent graduate cover letter, it is essential to learn how to make a resume stand out from the rest.
+With the power to impact the next steps in one's career, in addition to a recent graduate cover letter, it is essential to learn how to write a resume for recent college graduates that will stand out from the rest.
 A compelling resume is not something produced in an hour or even in one day.
 It is one where a person makes time to carefully think through the best way to convey how their abilities and skills are advantageous to employers, their field, and the specific job opening.

 However, no two resumes should be precisely alike.
-A factor that plays a massive role in creating a resume is what a graduate majored in during college, and the field of work they aspire to enter in their career.
+A factor that plays a massive role in creating an entry level resume is what a graduate majored in during college, and the field of work they aspire to enter in their career.
 These two factors not only shape the content included in a resume but the design and organization of it as well.

 Recent Graduate Resume Examples for a Business Major